Charles Finkel: Pike Brewing Company

-Charles and Rose Ann founded Pike Place Brewery (now known as Pike Brewing Company) in 1989, tapping the first keg on October 17, 1989.
+Charles and Rose Ann founded Pike Place Brewery (now known as Pike Brewing) in 1989, tapping the first keg, along with Franz Inselkammer, Brau Von Aying, on October 17, 1989.
 The brewery originally shared space with Liberty Malt Supply Co. at 1432 Western in the LaSalle Hotel building in Pike Place Market.
 Liberty Malt Supply Co., purchased from John Farias, was a home brewing and wine making shop and mail order retailer established in 1921.
-The tile, copper and stainless steel brewery had a four barrel copper kettle hand-crafted by Seattle's Alaska Copper and Brass and Jason Parker was the Head Brewer.
+The tile, copper and stainless steel brewery had a four barrel copper kettle hand-crafted by Seattle's Alaskan Copper and Brass and Jason Parker was the Head Brewer.
 Original beers brewed included Pike Place Ale and Pike XXXXX Extra Stout.
+At the time Charles sold the brewery, they had brewed IPA longer than any other American brewery.

 Pike Place Brewery and Liberty Malt Supply moved to 1415 First Avenue, Seattle, WA in 1996, a three-story gravity-flow 30 barrel steam brew house adding The Pike Pub and Microbrewery Museum.
 The brewery's name was also changed to Pike Brewing Company.
 Pike Brewing Company, The Pike Pub and Liberty Malt Supply, as a part of Merchant du Vin, were sold in 1997.
 The pub and brewery continued but Liberty Malt Supply was closed.

-Charles and Rose Ann Finkel reacquired Pike Brewing Company, including The Pike Pub and brewery, on May 1, 2006.
+Charles and Rose Ann Finkel reacquired Pike, including The Pike Pub and brewery, on May 1, 2006.
+After Rose Ann's death, Charles sold a majority of Pike to Seattle Hospitality Group under Howard Wright.
+He left Pike in 2025, and now spends his time working on Charles Finkel Design, creating graphics, writing, and painting.

 Personal life

 Charles met Rose Ann Martin at a wine tasting in Houston, Texas in 1968, they were married in 1969.
-They have two adult children, Andrew Finkel of Seattle, WA and Amy Finkel of Brooklyn, NY.
-Together they were the Seattle Slow Food Convivium Leaders from 1999 to 2004 and served on the national board of The Weizmann Institute of Science during the same period.
-Charles judged the Slow Food Awards in Bologna, Italy in 2001 and in Torino, Italy in 2003 and has served on the boards of Planned Parenthood of The Great Northwest and Hawaiian Islands and The Epiphany School.
+They had two adult children, Andrew Finkel of Everett, WA and Amy Finkel of Beacon, NY.
+Together they were the Seattle Slow Food Convivium Leaders from 1999 to 2004, and served on the national board of The Weizmann Institute of Science during the same period.
+Charles judged the Slow Food Awards in Bologna, Italy in 2001 and in Torino, Italy in 2003 and has served on the boards of Planned Parenthood of The Great Northwest and Hawaiian Islands and The Epiphany School in Seattle.
+Rose Ann is memorialized with the Rose Ann Finkel Diversity in Brewing Scholarship at Washington State University.
+She was named posthumously as a Woman of Influence by the Puget Sound Business Journal in 2021, and, along with her husband, Charles, to the Craft Beer Hall of Fame in 2025.

-Awards
+Charles Finkel's Awards

 1997 – Lifetime Achievement Award at the Midwest International Beer Expo's Legends of Beer dinner.
 Master of ceremonies was the beer authority, Michael Jackson.
 He described Finkel as "one of the most influential people in the beer marketing world."